Persistence B-Spline Grids: Stable Vector Representation of Persistence Diagrams Based on Data Fitting: Experiments

-} The variables $X,Y$ and $Z$ are related to the trophic levels of the food chain system. $X$ and $Z$ are proportional to vegetation abundance and carnivore abundance, respectively, and $Y$ has a nonlinear and complicated relation to herbivore abundance.
-Osipenko \cite{osipenko2006dynamical} studied the attractor of the system with fixed parameters $M_1 = 1.0, M_2= M_3 = 4.0$ and variable parameter $M_0 \in [3.00, 3.65]$.
-Referring to Chapter 17 of \cite{osipenko2006dynamical},

-were taken, respectively, and nine classes of results were obtained with various parameters $M_0$.
-For each class, the initial values $(X_0, Y_0, Z_0)$ were generated randomly in the region $(1, 2) \times (0, 1)^2$, and the system was iterated 2000 times to obtain the points in the 3D Euclidean space.
-Each combination of parameters was repeated 50 times, and eventually 450 results were obtained from the system.
-This experiment was done to compare the classification effects among the methods of PLs, PIs, PBs, and PDs.
+The variables $X,Y$ and $Z$ are related to the trophic levels of the food chain system. \cite{osipenko2006dynamical} studied the attractor of the system with fixed parameters $M_1 = 1.0, M_2= M_3 = 4.0$ and variable parameter $M_0 \in [3.00, 3.65]$.
+Referring to Chapter 17 in \cite{osipenko2006dynamical}, we set $M_0 = 3.0, 3.3, 3.48, 3.54, 3.57, 3.532, 3.571, 3.3701, 3.4001$, respectively, Thus, nine classes of results were obtained with various parameters $M_0$.
+For each class, the initial values $(X_0, Y_0, Z_0)$ were generated randomly in the region $(1, 2) \times (0, 1) \times (0,1)$, and the system was iterated 2,000 times to obtain the points in 3D Euclidean space.
+Each combination of parameters was repeated 50 times, and eventually 450 results were generated from the system.
+In the experiment, the data were randomly split into a 70\%-30\% training-test data set, and the classification was conducted 10 times so that the average accuracy and its error bars were computed.
+In Fig.~\ref{fig:instance_3Ddynamic}, we visualize an instance of a 3D point cloud of the dynamical system, the corresponding PD, the persistence B-spline function, and PBSG.